Van Alstyne Independent School District

 The Van Alstyne Independent School District is a public school district in Grayson County, Texas, United States, based in Van Alstyne.
 The district extends into portions of northern Collin County.

 In the 2018-2019 school year, the school district received an A rating (97 out of 100) from the Texas Education Agency.

+History

+For many years prior to 2018, Van Alstyne ISD had 3 campuses Van Alstyne High School with grades 9-12, Van Alstyne Middle School with grades 5-8, and Van Alstyne Elementary School with grades PK-4.

+2018 - Bob and Lola Sanford Elementary School opens with grades PK-4.
+Van Alstyne Elementary is renamed John and Nelda Partin Elementary and houses grades K-4.

+2024 - Van Alstyne High School moves to a new campus.
+Van Alstyne Junior High moves to the previous high school building with grades 7-8.
+Van Alstyne Middle School opens in the former VAJH building, housing grades 5-6.